Atlanta murders of 1979–1981: 1981

-Capturing the suspect
+Investigation and arrest

+There were significant delays in beginning an investigation.
 During the murders, more than 100 agents were working on the investigation.
 The city of Atlanta imposed curfews, and parents in the city removed their children from school and forbade them from playing outside.

 As the media coverage of the killings intensified, the FBI predicted that the killer might dump the next victim into a body of water to conceal any evidence.
 Police staked out nearly a dozen area bridges, including crossings of the Chattahoochee River.
 During a stakeout on May 22, 1981, detectives got their first major break when an officer heard a splash beneath a bridge.
 Another officer saw a white 1970 Chevrolet station wagon turn around and drive back across the bridge.Two police cars later stopped the suspect station wagon about a half-mile from the bridge.
 The driver was 23-year-old Wayne Bertram Williams, a supposed music promoter and freelance photographer.
 The Chevrolet wagon belonged to his parents.
 During questioning, Williams said he was on his way to audition a woman, Cheryl Johnson, as a singer.
 Williams claimed she lived in the nearby town of Smyrna.
 Police did not find any record of her or the appointment.

 Two days later, on May 24, the nude body of Nathaniel Cater, 27, was found floating downriver a few miles from the bridge where police had seen the suspicious station wagon.
 Based on this evidence, including the police officer's hearing of the splash, police believed that Williams had killed Cater and disposed of his body while the police were nearby.